Install dependencies

 }

-You can also ask Claude to perform more complex operations that combine multiple tools:
+You can ask Claude to perform complex operations combining multiple tools:

 I want to create a workout playlist with energetic songs.
 First, search for some high-energy songs.
 Then create a playlist called "Workout Mix" and add those songs to it.